 Energy storage is a great way to maximize the benefits of solar by enhancing the efficiency and reliability of the grid.
 With costs rapidly decreasing and the market growing, MnSEIA is making energy storage a priority.

 Brightfields are an amazing way to turn otherwise unusable land into clean energy generation by installing solar on closed landfills.
-See how MnSEIA is creating a pilot project to demonstrate the many benefits of brightfields projects.
+See how MnSEIA helped create a pilot project that will open a market of almost a GW of solar in Minnesota.